Central Park Tower: Interior

-Condominiums
+Residential condominiums

-The building contains 179 condominiums starting on the 32nd floor.
+The building contains 179 residential condominiums starting on the 32nd floor.
 Each unit has two to eight bedrooms, with 1435 to 17500 ft2 of floor area.
 The average apartment spans 5000 ft2.
-The cheapest apartment was a $1.5 million studio, as indicated by offering plans in 2017.
-By contrast, twenty of the largest units were being sold at over $60 million each, and the penthouse was listed at $250 million.
+The cheapest apartment was a $1.5 million studio, according to offering plans in 2017.
+By contrast, twenty of the largest units were being sold at over $60 million each, and the penthouse was originally listed at $250 million.
 The interiors of the building's condominiums were designed by Rottet Studio.
 According to Gordon Gill, the materials and arrangement of each unit was intended to "address a softer, more sustainable, and sophisticated expression".
 The units have open layouts and floor-to-ceiling windows overlooking Central Park or other nearby structures.
 Some of the units have double-height ceilings.
 Interior features include Miele and Sub-Zero appliances, custom cabinetry, and white oak floors.
-A small number of the individual units have their own concrete terraces, but there are otherwise no balconies.
+A small number of units have concrete terraces, but there are otherwise no balconies.

 Most residences in Central Park Tower are given a letter designation that is appended to their floor number.
 Floors 32–38 have studios and two- or three-bedroom units, with four units labeled A–D on floor 32 and six labeled A–F on each of the other stories.
 Floor 39 contains two condominiums: unit A with three bedrooms and unit B with five bedrooms.
 Floors 43–49 each have four units labeled A–D, which contain either one or three bedrooms.
 Floor 53 is a single-story simplex unit with four bedrooms, while floors 54–70 each contain three units, labeled E, N, or W, with two or three bedrooms.
 Floors 77–96 contain two condominiums each; the unit labeled W has three bedrooms while the unit labeled E has four bedrooms.
 Floor 109 is a five-bedroom simplex, while floors 110–126 each contain a full-story unit with five bedrooms.

 Three of the largest units in Central Park Tower are the seven-bedroom duplex on floors 107 and 108; the eight-bedroom duplex on floors 127 and 128; and the seven-bedroom triplex penthouse on floors 129 through 131.
 The duplex on floors 107–108 covers 12557 ft2; the duplex on floors 127–128 covers 11535 ft2; and the triplex penthouse on floors 129–131 covers 17545 ft2.
 The $150 million duplex on floors 127–128 has nine bathrooms, a 30 ft dining room, and an observatory.
 The penthouse contains its own gym, ballroom, library, and observatory.
 The three units have their own elevators and elevator lobbies.
 These units also have their own private staircases.
+When the topmost duplex was sold in 2024, one real-estate agent noted that this unit had a 30-foot ceiling, saying: "High ceilings are the ultimate bragging right".